Doug Flutie: New England Patriots (second stint)

 Flutie surprised many when he signed with the Patriots instead of the New York Giants.
 He became the backup behind Tom Brady and played several times at the end of games to take a few snaps.
 Flutie has a 37–28 record as an NFL starter, including a 22–9 record in home games.

-Referring to his time in the Canadian Football League (and, presumably, to the quarterback's relatively diminutive stature), television football commentator John Madden once said, "Inch for inch, Flutie in his prime was the best QB of his generation."
+Referring to his time in the Canadian Football League (and, presumably, to the quarterback's relatively diminutive stature), television football commentator John Madden once said, "Inch for inch, Flutie in his prime was the best quarterback of his generation."

 In a December 26, 2005 game against the New York Jets, Flutie was sent in late in the game.
 The Jets also sent in their back-up quarterback, Vinny Testaverde.
 This was the first time in NFL history that two quarterbacks over the age of 40 competed against each other (Testaverde was 42, Flutie was 43).

 In the Patriots' regular-season finale against the Miami Dolphins on January 1, 2006, Flutie successfully drop kicked a football for an extra point, something that was not done in a regular-season NFL game since 1941.
 It was Flutie's first kick attempt in the NFL, and earned him that week's title of AFC Special Teams Player of the Week.
 Patriots head coach Bill Belichick, known for his knowledge of the history of the game, made comments that suggested that the play was a retirement present of sorts for his veteran quarterback, although Flutie made no comment on whether 2005 would be his last season.
 There is a video of Flutie describing the event in his own words.

 During the 2006 off-season, Flutie's agent Kristen Kuliga stated he was interested in returning to the Patriots for another season; as a result, he was widely expected to return, despite his age.
 However, on May 15, 2006, Flutie announced his decision to "hang up his helmet" at the age of 43 and retire.
 Flutie was the second-to-last former USFL player to retire, behind Sean Landeta, who last played in the same season of Flutie's retirement (but did not formally retire until 2008).

 Near-return to the CFL

 Because of injuries with the Toronto Argonauts, Flutie was contemplating a temporary comeback with the team as of July 25, 2006.
 Flutie did not plan to play long-term, for he had planned on doing college football commentary on ESPN in the coming season.
 On August 18, 2006, a story was published on CFL.ca examining this topic in-depth.
 Flutie was pondering a return to the CFL because of his relationship with Argonauts head coach and former running back Pinball Clemons, and the desire to "say goodbye to the CFL".
 According to the report, Flutie was poised to return to Toronto on July 22, after their victory over the Saskatchewan Roughriders and the injury to backup quarterback Spergon Wynn.
-Nevertheless, Flutie chose to remain in retirement.
+Nevertheless, Flutie chose to stay in retirement.